JonathanWilbur/mueller-report/volume1.md

 after the convention.
 The Office did not identify evidence in those interactions of coordination between the campaign and the Russian government.

-##### A. Ambassador Kislyak Invites J.d.
+##### a.
+Ambassador Kislyak Invites J.d.
 Gordon To Breakfast At The Ambassador's Residence

-On August 3, 2016, an official from the embassy of the Russian federation in the United States wrote to Gordon " \[o\]n behalf of ambassador Kislyak inviting Gordon "to have breakfast/tea with the ambassador at his residence" in Washington, D.C. the following week.
+On August 3, 2016, an official from the embassy of the Russian federation in the United States wrote to Gordon "\[o\]n behalf of ambassador Kislyak inviting Gordon "to have breakfast/tea with the ambassador at his residence" in Washington, D.C. the following week.
 818 Gordon responded five days later to decline the invitation.
 He wrote, "\[t\]hese days are not optimal for us, as we are busily knocking down a constant stream of false media stories while also preparing